clerk/clerk-sdk-ruby/README.md

 This gives your controller and views access to the following methods and more:

+- `clerk.sdk.*`
 - `clerk.session`
 - `clerk.user`
 - `clerk.user?`

+### Skipping the Railtie

+There are cases where you might not want to use the Railtie, for example, only using the SDK in a Rails application.
+To accomplish this, you can set the `CLERK_SKIP_RAILTIE` environment variable to `true`.

+This will prevent the Railtie from being loaded and the Rack middleware from being added to the middleware stack.

+You can still configure the SDK as normal, but you will need to call the SDK using `Clerk::SDK.new` instead of the `clerk.sdk` helper.

 ## Sinatra integration